StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - NMC for his awesome texture work.
 - Sweet6Shooter for the perks and gameplay.
 - Bale for his Physically Based series.
-- JanuarySnow for being an amazing, kind and helping person.
+- JanuarySnow for being an amazing, kind, and helping person.
 - Althro for everything that he has done.
 - Luca, fucking madman maniac.
 - TDarkShadow, knowledgeable as hell.